batt0s/rizzy/README.md

 #### `pop`

 Takes 1 arguments and 1 optional argument.
 Takes an ARRAY as first argument and an Expression as second.
 Returns an ARRAY without the element with index of result of the given expression.

+#### `range`

+Takes 2 arguments and 1 optional argument.
+All arguments must be INTEGERs.
+Takes first value (start) as first argument, last value (end) as second, and step argument as an optinal third argument.
+Step can be negative or positive, cannot be 0.

 #### `pow`